Activity 1–1: What is learning and teaching?

 Teachers should also be aware that learning can exist without teaching as people can learn through their experiences.
 A good teacher will use that knowledge and build on it in the classroom.

-help you learn yet you were still unable to learn what it was that was hoped you would learn.
+Recall an experience where another person performed all kinds of teaching or training tasks designed to help you learn yet you were still unable to learn what it was that was hoped you would learn.
 Apply the distinction between “teaching” as a task and “teaching” as an achievement to your experience and list the activities or tasks the person performed designed to help you learn.

 Then try to identify the factors and variables that you believed prevented you from learning.